Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

     (https://obsproject.com/wiki/OBS-Studio-Quickstart) are pretty helpful.
       * Run the PA8Main and leave up the java Ecosystem window.
       * Go into OBS.
-      * In OBS, click on Settings in lower right corder and output.
+      * In OBS, click on Settings in lower right corner and output.
 Check that output is mp4 or mov.
       * Click on the add button for a Source.
 Select Window Capture, which is at the end of the list.
       * Then select the java [Ecosystem] window.
       * Then quit the java [Ecosystem]